slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Deb Chachra*

 <!--
-- the closer you are to the truth, the more silent you become inside. -- Naval Ravikant*
+> *The closer you are to the truth, the more silent you become inside."
+-- Naval Ravikant*
-- sometimes people dont want to hear the truth because they don't want their illusions destroyed -- Friedrich Nietzsche -->
+> *Sometimes people dont want to hear the truth because they don't want their illusions destroyed."
+-- Friedrich Nietzsche*
+-->

 ### On mirroring